 Understand how your office's meeting rooms are being used with actionable insights.[/caption]We all love data.
 At the heart of why we purchase the software or hardware that these vendors sell is to better understand the office and how employees use (or ignore) the space provided to them.
 From meeting length to average meetings per day to what types of conference rooms are scheduled the most, there are invaluable insights and data points to inform future office design and setup.Here are questions vendors can help you answer:

 - How long are your average meetings?

 - What rooms hold the most meetings?
+The least?
 And what amenities are used most?